NTTDATA-EMEA/dynatrace-sql-plugin/README.md

 # NTTData dynatrace-sql-plugin EXPERIMENTAL
-This is an EXPERIMENTAL Dynatrace Plugin which uses the Dynatrace 3rd Party Synthetic API to add Synthetic SQL Stats and pythons APScheduler to execute the Queries
+This is an EXPERIMENTAL Dynatrace Plugin which uses the Dynatrace 3rd Party Synthetic API to add Synthetic SQL Stats and pythons APScheduler to execute the Queries.
-The script can run either on a host or easily containerized.
+The script can run either on a host or easily be containerized.

 ## Prerequisits
 ### Dynatrace Tenant